-Property Туре Description was deleted in ISO 8601 format, using Coordinated Universal Time (UTC) timezone. earliestDateAvailable String ISO 8601 format timestamp (Coordinated Universal Time (UTC)-not local-timezone) of the last physically deleted object. latestDateCovered String ISO 8601 format timestamp (Coordinated Universal Time (UTC)-not local-time zone) of the last date covered in the request.
+Property Туре Description deletedRecords array Array of deleted records that satisfy the start and end dates specified in the request.
+Each entry contains the record ID and the date and time the record was deleted in ISO 8601 format, using Coordinated Universal Time (UTC) timezone. earliestDateAvailable String ISO 8601 format timestamp (Coordinated Universal Time (UTC)-not local- timezone) of the last physically deleted object. latestDateCovered String ISO 8601 format timestamp (Coordinated Universal Time (UTC)-not local- time zone) of the last date covered in the request.

-For an example of getting a list of deleted items, see Get a List of Deleted Records Within a Given Timeframe on page 60.
+For an example of getting a list of deleted items, see Get a List of Deleted Records Within a Given Timeframe on page 56.